 Vitamix created the Venturist line specifically for Costco.
 It is essentially the budget cousin to the Ascent line.

 Compared to other Vitamix machines, the V1200 comes packaged with extra accessories: 8-oz and 20-oz blending cups, blade scraper tool, and tamper holder.
 (All Vitamix blenders come with a tamper and cookbook.)

-Features in common with the Ascent Series include: digital timer display, container detect, the same containers, and Bluetooth connection to app.
-It also uses the same containers as Ascent models.
+Venturist features in common with the Ascent Series include: digital timer display, container detect, the same containers, and Bluetooth connection to app.
 The V1200 has the same type of dial as the A2300, which lets you continuously control the speed, with markings from 1 to 10.
 (The fancier Ascent A3300 and A3500 have a premium control knob that resets to the lowest speed automatically.)